HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 | Whether Reload is valid or not | No |
 | Min Compatible Version | 2.4.3 |

 hastate and haNodeHost are supporting parameters.
 When hastate is master node, haNodeHost is null; when hastate is slave node, haNodeHost could be configured as connection information of management port of end node, i.e. IP:PORT.
 This group of parameters are applicable to Compute Node High Availability environment, while this parameter could be ignored in compute node service.
-For details, please refer to *Distributed Transactional Database HotDB Server [Install Deploy] Function Manual*.
+For details, please refer to the [Installation and Deployment](installation-and-deployment.md) document.
 If the cluster mode haMode is enabled as 1, then this parameter shall set other node IP:PORT; PORT is the communication port, and separate multiple nodes by comma (refer to Reference Value Setting).

-**Role of parameter:**
+**Parameter Effect:**

 This parameter is only valid for compute node of backup role under high availability mode.
 When the backup compute node is triggered online by keepalived, it will actively send offline command to the original Master service on haNodeHost, in order to reduce multi-activity scenarios as much as possible.